 3 Days in Split Itinerary For First Time Visitors

 Please note that this 3 day Split itinerary assumes you have three full days to explore the city.
-I hope you find the itinerary helpful and inspiring.
+And as always, this is our very own tried and tested itinerary following our trip.
+I hope you find our tips helpful and inspiring.

 Day 1 – Explore Split Old Town & Diocletian’s Palace